wuzhengy/TAU/Communication over DHT.md

 Each public key also generate gossip if state changes.
 ## DHT middle tier
 annouce own public key each sessions CIDR and seek other public key's CIDR for dht direct.  middle tier need to build own channel for CIDR info discovery.
+For a public key's own NAT or connected other public key, either one of them will be non-symetric, because symetic can not connect to symetric.